zysio1998/Assignment1/README.md

 The coolest part of the generator is the skyscappers, I really like the way the look.

-THe generated city looks pretty cool, and you can hop over buildings as I reduced the gravity.
+The generated city looks pretty cool, and you can hop over buildings as I reduced the gravity.

-#Controls
+##Controls

 There is a FPS character camera included.
 W - forward
 A - left